Skip to content

 DPP-guide

-The EU is introducing new requirements for how product information is created and shared across value chains.
-Digital Product Passports (DPPs) will be central to traceability, sustainability, and circular business models.
+EU is introducing new requirements for how product information must be created and shared across the entire value chain.
+Digital Product Passports (DPP) will become a central element in advancing traceability, sustainability and circular business models.

-A Digital Product Passport connects product information across the entire life cycle – from materials and production to use, repair, reuse, and recycling – ensuring that the right information reaches the right actor at the right time.
+A Digital Product Passport connects product information throughout the entire lifecycle – from materials and production to use, repair, reuse and recycling – ensuring that relevant information is made available to the right actor at the right time.

 Companies can start preparing already today: